Complications of Gastric Banding Surgery

-The upper stomach accommodates small amount of food and this leads to early satiety, while the lower stomach communicates with the upper one and serves to convey the partially digested food from the smaller stomach to the intestine.
+The upper stomach accommodates a small amount of food, and this leads to early satiety, while the lower abdomen communicates with the upper one and serves to convey the partially digested food from the smaller stomach to the intestine.

 The complications and the risk of gastric banding are however below the risk of death associated with obesity itself.
 One out of every ten premature deaths among Canadian adults between the ages of 20–64 years has been linked to obesity.1

 Pouch enlargement, band slip, band erosion, port-site infections and port breakage represent the complications most commonly associated with laparoscopic adjustable gastric banding.2

 Enlargement of the pouch (upper gastric compartment) is one of the complexities of gastric banding.
 An incident of 12% was reported in a study.3 It usually follows overeating or over-inflation of the band with An intro-abdominal subsequent increase in intragastric pressure.
 There may be associated enlargement of the distal portion of the esophagus.
 Patients with pouch enlargement after gastric banding often experience absence/delay in the sensation of fullness following meal and chest pain that is burning in character.

 The condition can be managed either non-operatively or operatively.
 The non-operative treatment involves deflation of the band and low-calorie diet.
 This is then followed by a contrast study after 6wweks to assess the position of the band and the pouch size.
 This can then be followed by re-inflation of the band if the position and pouch size is satisfactory.3